Central Airport (film)

-Central Airport is a 1933 American pre-Code aviation drama film directed by William A. Wellman (with Alfred E. Green, uncredited), based on the John C. "Jack" Moffitt story, "Hawk's Mate".
-The film stars Richard Barthelmess and Sally Eilers.
-Central Airport was produced and released by Warner Bros., on April 15, 1933.
-John Wayne had an uncredited part in the film, playing a co-pilot, and this film features his first on-screen death.
+Central Airport is a 1933 American pre-Code aviation drama film directed by William A. Wellman, with uncredited fill-in direction by Alfred E. Green, and written by Rian James and James Seymour based on the John C. "Jack" Moffitt story, "Hawk's Mate".
+The film stars Richard Barthelmess, Sally Eilers and Tom Brown.
+Central Airport was produced by Warner Bros.
+Pictures, which released it on April 15, 1933.

+John Wayne has an uncredited part in the film, playing a co-pilot, and this film features his first on-screen death.

 Plot

 After his aircraft crashes in a thunderstorm, commercial pilot Jim Blaine is blackballed and unable to find a job flying.
 Depressed, he begins working as a bank teller until he meets beautiful Jill Collins, a barnstorming parachutist working with her daredevil pilot brother.
 Jim is immediately attracted to Jill, and when her brother is killed in a freak crash, he reveals his past and volunteers to replace her dead sibling in their act.
 As they tour throughout the Southwest, their affection turns physically intimate.

 Jim, believes that his risky lifestyle precludes the luxury of a wife and family while Jill wants marriage.
 When Jim's brother Neil "Bud" joins them, he too is immediately attracted to Jill, but respects his brother's relationship; but after another freak accident puts Jim in the hospital for a prolonged convalescence, Jim returns to find them married and in bed together.
 Angry and bitter, he becomes a soldier of fortune and loses an eye and a leg flying for the Communist rebels in China and Chile.

 After a prolonged estrangement, a chastened Jim goes to Cuba to rejoin Bud and Jill but finds his brother's aircraft has gone down in a storm in the Gulf of Mexico.
 With only a short window of opportunity to save Bud and his passengers, Jim volunteers to go into the storm to save his brother.

 After finding the downed aircraft and saving all the passengers, he flies back but a heavy fog comes in and Jim cannot see well enough to land.
 All the cars in the city then line up in an old airfield, and with the help of their headlights and horns, Jim lands safely.
 Realizing how much Bud loves Jill, Jim leaves town again, but this time on better terms with his brother.